mbadry1/DeepLearning.ai-Summary/1- Neural Networks and Deep Learning/Readme.md

 - [Pieter Abbeel](https://www2.eecs.berkeley.edu/Faculty/Homepages/abbeel.html) is one of the best in deep reinforcement learning.

 ## Shallow neural networks

+> Learn to build a neural network with one hidden layer, using forward propagation and backpropagation.

 ### Neural Networks Overview